 The 7.62 NATO version doesn’t lock the bolt open on an empty chamber.
 If you’re careful, you can get the bolt to stay back on an empty magazine if you manually manipulate it.
 But it won’t stay back when you go empty during firing.
 You’ll know it’s time for a new magazine when it goes click.

 As I expected after my previous review, 7.62 NATO ACE ran flawlessly.
-Four other shooters and I put over 500 rounds through the gun, from several different manufacturers.
+Four other shooters and I put more than 500 rounds through the gun, from several different manufacturers.
 We never had a jam, misfeed, failure to eject, or malfunction of any type.

 As with all of my reviews, I lubed the gun up prior to shooting and never serviced it again throughout the testing process.
 I shot surplus steel cased FMJs, Federal OTMs, Hornady AMax and Nosler Balistic Tip bullets through it.
 Both factory rounds and my own hand loads ran through the gun without any issues.
 Given the basic platform, I wasn’t surprised.

-The best-shooting round was the Federal Gold Medal Berger 185gr OTM at an average of 1.4 inches for four five-round groups.
-The worst was Tul Ammo’s 150gr steel case round at 1.8 inches.
+The best-shooting round was the Federal Gold Medal Berger 185gr OTM at an average of 1.4 inches for four 5-round groups.
+The worst was Tul Ammo’s 150-grain steel case round at 1.8 inches.

 It should be noted that this rifle isn’t a reloader’s friend.
 Put another way, it hates brass and seeks to destroy it.